Franco Frattini: Later activities

 while supporting the "Agenda Monti" and Scelta Civica.

 Frattini later recovered his position as a member of the judiciary and Chamber President of the Italian Council of State.

-Since 2013, Frattini was a consultant to the Serbian government of Aleksandar Vucic for the European integration of Serbia, succeeding Dominique Strauss-Kahn and Alfred Gusenbauer.
+Since 2013, Frattini was a consultant to the Serbian government of Aleksandar Vučić for the European integration of Serbia, succeeding Dominique Strauss-Kahn and Alfred Gusenbauer.

 Since 2014, Frattini was a member of the high court of sports justice of CONI, a court of last resort of the Italian sports system.
 He exercised his function as judge for the Parma case, decreeing in May 2014 that the Emilian soccer team could not play in the Europa League.

-In May 2014, Frattini was awarded a honorary degree from the Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation for his commitment to the development of “mutual understanding and relations” between Italy and Russia.
+In May 2014, Frattini was awarded an honorary degree from the Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation for his commitment to the development of “mutual understanding and relations” between Italy and Russia.